twdrane/ece-2312-project-2/README.md

 	displays a spectrogram for that waveform

 Question 6: generate_stereospeechsine();

-	saves it as a file
+	combines the files generated in q4 and the original fox file into a stereo file where the left chanel has a 5000hz sine wave over it saves it as a file
 	displays a spectrogram for that waveform